Marketing MSc (Brunel Business School)

-- Tutors are internationally recognised academics and industry practitioners who are active members of the School’s Centre for Research and Marketing (CREAM).
+- Tutors are internationally recognised academics and industry practitioners who are active members of the School’s Marketing and Corporate Brand Management Research Group (MCBM).

 - Students will benefit from discussions with subject experts and practitioners who visit us as guest speakers

-Brunel Business School is home to the Centre for Research in Marketing (CREAM) which was created in 2005 with a mission to develop, promote and facilitate research on various aspects of marketing.
-The Centre's expertise and research interests range from branding, corporate identity, CRM, consumer behaviour, international marketing, business-to-business marketing, marketing communications to political marketing, managing organisational creativity, marketing professional service firms, multi-channel marketing, e-learning and on-line banking.
+Brunel Business School is home to the Marketing and Corporate Brand Management Research Group (MCBM) which was created in 2005 with a mission to develop, promote and facilitate research on various aspects of marketing.
+The Group's expertise and research interests range from branding, corporate identity, CRM, consumer behaviour, international marketing, business-to-business marketing, marketing communications to political marketing, managing organisational creativity, marketing professional service firms, multi-channel marketing, e-learning and on-line banking.

-The Centre for Research in Marketing (CREAM) is directed by Professor John M T Balmer.
-The centre is the focus for the business school's marketing research community of around 20 PhD scholars and seven marketing faculty (including visiting Professor Stephen A. Greyser of Harvard Business School).
+The Marketing and Corporate Brand Management Research Group (MCBM) is directed by Professor John M T Balmer.
+The goup is the focus for the business school's marketing research community of around 20 PhD scholars and seven marketing faculty (including visiting Professor Stephen A. Greyser of Harvard Business School).
 This lively, hard-working, and collegial group of scholars is active on a variety of research projects and scholarly initiatives.
 It is a group that, very much in the English university research tradition, "punches above its weight".

 As a research active university, international level research findings by Brunel Business School tutors are regularly used in lectures.
 Tutors on this programme are leaders in the field of management and active researchers within one of the six centres of research within the School.

 Examples of tutor research used in MSc Marketing